JH2318/JH2318/README.md

 -->
 My name is Jacob.
 I am currently enrolled in college for cyber security.
-This is my first ever coding class.
+I am new to coding, so This is my first ever coding class.
+I have worked alot with computer and cellphones, so I am ready to see where this class will take me.
 I am ready to further advance my knowledge of coding with this app!
+I am hoping to eventually get the hang of coding with this class.